 Note: Not included in workshop Exercise: Products Having PI or PII in Use Case

-[Categories of outputs or files containing PI or PII within the use case]
+[Categories of outputs or files containing PI or PII within the use case]..what is this?
+Has it excluded these data?
+If so, I think we might bundles most of what is below into the use case.]

 Domain 1: Raw datasets of vehicle information